jenniferemshepherd/FT-tech-test/README.md

 * I diagrammed the action that would take place in the app and where I expected information to be sent during user interaction.

-* I test drove the homepage and refactored it into views
+* I test drove the homepage and refactored it into views.

-* Rubocop was installed to ensure I didn't overlook any untidy code
+* Rubocop was installed to ensure I didn't overlook any untidy code.

-* The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them would do (submit a form)
+* The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them would do (submit a form).

-* After submitting a rating, the user is redirected and thanked with the option to return to the ratings page
+* After submitting a rating, the user is redirected and thanked with the option to return to the ratings page.